BauplanLabs/no-jvm-wap-with-iceberg/README.md

   METADATA_FILE_PATH='metadata/00002-3a8edd9f-8403-4c0f-b77f-e2ea02829848.metadata.json';
 ```

-Run any query [you like in the Snwoflake UI](images/snowflake.png): in this case, we are calculating the sum of a column, the average of another and the total number of rows in the table (note that the total number of rows is the same as what is displayed in the webapp).
+In this case, we are creating a table called `CUSTOMER_CLEANED_DATA` in Snowflake that represents the rows in our ingestion table after they have been cleaned up and certified by our WAP process.
+Once you have the table, you can run any query [you like in the Snwoflake UI](images/snowflake.png): e.g. we compute the sum of a column, the average of another and the total number of rows in the table (note that the total number of rows is the same as what is displayed in our webapp above!).

 ```sql
 SELECT SUM(MY_COL_0), AVG(MY_COL_2), COUNT(*) AS TOT_ROWS FROM CUSTOMER_CLEANED_DATA;
 ```

+Of course, now that the volume and catalog are set up, you could leverage the Snowflake Python connector to automatically create the table from the metadata file after every merge, by reading the metadata from PyIceberg in the lambda itself.

+We leave this as an exercise to the reader!

 ## FAQs